 Anyone living in a climate like Ontario knows the challenges winter brings.
 We've talked about the modifications of the larger greenhouse glass providing more winter sun as well as the insulated blinds but winters here can be serious and we've made other modifications to help address this.
 The Earthship already employs a solar hot water glycol system for domestic water use as well as melting ice and snow from the roof, scuppers and ease-trough.
 This system will be expanded in the NC Model to incorporate a radiant floor system that will also have a propane hot water on demand backup.
 The NC Models will incorporate the thermal mass of the tires and floor, expanded window size and radiant floor system to keep the NC Model warm and cozy no matter the temperature outside.
 Most NC Models will also have a wood stove or rocket mass heater which can be used in place of, or in conjunction with the other heating systems.

-The power systems in the NC Model aren't really different than in Taos but simply applied to every NC Model.
+The power systems in the Holistic Home Model aren't really different than in Taos but simply applied to every Holistic Home Model.
 Where in Taos they receive 283 sun days on average we here in Ontario receive about 150.
-To ensure the electricity needs of the NC Model are always, met having a combined solar/wind system seems to be a good choice.
+To ensure the electricity needs of the Holistic Home Model are always met, having a combined solar/wind system seems to be a good choice.
 While we can upgrade the solar system to meet all the electrical needs I think most of us would agree that if its not sunny its probably windy.
 It will be up to each homeowner to decide what they prefer but for me a solar system combined with a small vertical axis windmill is the best option for this climate.

-The Earthship is the most Holistic Home design in the world.
+The most Holistic Home design in the world.